Stay abreast of COVID-19 information and developments here

 Of course, no investment is without risk, and Yum China is no different.
 The Chinese economy is currently labouring under the weight of a property bubble unwind.
 Even with the recently announced stimulus being pumped into the consumer economy, gross domestic product (GDP) growth will likely not exceed 5% this year, a level unheard of just a few years ago.
 Under these conditions it is possible that consumers may forego their chicken and pizza, and decide to save their renminbi for another day.

 Having said this, Yum China remains very well positioned for when the macro environment does recover.
 It has a net cash position on the balance sheet and will continue to buy back shares to support earnings per share.
-The company has returned around US$4 billion to shareholders since 2016 and intends to return US$3 billion more by the end of 2026 (versus a market cap of US$16 billion).
+The company has returned around US$4 billion to shareholders since 2016 and intends to return US$4.5 billion more by the end of 2026 (versus a market cap of US$17 billion).

 Running a chain of restaurants is a challenging undertaking, with the margins often low for smaller, lower-quality operators.
 However, Yum China has built up an enviable business over many years and, in our view, its advantages of brand quality and cost efficiency are firmly entrenched.
-We believe the company has many more years of good growth ahead – good news for both fried chicken lovers and shareholders.
+We believe the company has many more years of good growth ahead – good news for both fried chicken lovers and shareholders alike.

-Michael York has spent 21 years in Investment Management.
+Greg Stothart has spent 16 years in Investment Management.

 Looking for a customised wealth plan?
 Leave your details and we’ll be in touch.